outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.cell.com/cell-reports/fulltext/S2211-1247(24)01242-7
 			- be aware of dose-dependent effects like immune-inhibiting/stimulant effects of boswellia at low/high doses
 			- treat vitamin deficiencies associated with autoimmunity like vitamin a deficiency
-			- avoid immune stimulants (like caffeine, excess zinc, medicinal mushrooms such as cordyceps, elderberry, echinacea, vitamin c/d, zinc, probiotics)
+			- avoid immune stimulants (like caffeine, excess zinc, medicinal mushrooms such as cordyceps, elderberry, echinacea, probiotics)
-			- avoid other unnatural immune modulators like sucralose/aspartame
+			- avoid other unnatural immune modulators like sucralose/aspartame/acesulfame potassium
 			- balance hormones (estrogen can make some autoimmune conditions worse, vitamin d and cortisol impact immunity)
 			- treat other conditions like organ damage/thyroid problems/bacterial infections to avoid autoimmune conditions like thyroiditis that can result from organ damage
 			- avoid chemicals including artificial sweeteners, BPA/PFAS/BPA/plastic/antimicrobials/air pollution/water pollution until you know what triggers the autoimmunity
 			- multiple sclerosis:
 			    - relevant molecules created with sun exposure: melatonin, cortisol, endocannabinoids
 			    - alternate sources of molecules created with sun exposure:
-			        - cortisol: hydrocortisone
+			        - cortisol: hydrocortisone, grapefruit, licorice, avoid refined carbs and alcohol
 			        - melatonin: tart cherries, bananas, oats, avoid caffeine and alcohol
 			        - endocannabinoids: exercise, vitamin c, omega 3s, and dark chocolate can help maintain or make endocannabinoids
 			        - lumisterol/other vitamin D–like compounds: produced by sunlight